WokLibCodeClub/Hello-Python/step1/step1.md

 Now change the single quote marks ```'``` to double quote marks ```"``` and see what happens.

-Python calls letters and/or numbers inside quote marks a *text string*.
+Python names letters and/or numbers inside quote marks a *text string*.
 A text string is a type of Python *object*.
 Python lets you use single quotes or double quotes to make a text string.

 Many Python functions let you put more than one thing inside the brackets, and in this case you have to separate the different items with a comma ```,```.
 Try